jbakse/site_builder/content/plan_template.md

 *class, 6x3 minutes*

-Share your chosen sketch, comment on it and summarize your discussion.
+Share your chosen sketch, comment on it, and summarize your discussion.

 ### Groups